 Are you planning on attending a public or private college in the state of Colorado?

 The COF stipend is already reflected in the published Colorado resident tuition rates!

 The COF (College Opportunity Fund) is a fund created by the Colorado Legislature to provide a way of distributing Colorado tax dollars to the colleges in Colorado, by creating a stipend for each resident undergraduate student who attends a participating college or university.
 There is no income qualification, and the students can be part-time or full-time.
 It is recommended that all students pre-register for this stipend, even before knowing if they will be attending a college in Colorado, and the instructions for registration are listed below.
 The stipend is paid on a per credit hour basis for up to 145 credit hours.

-For example, if a student takes 15 credit hours per semester, that student will receive a stipend in the amount of $2,250 for the year (30 credit hours).
-Students who attend a participating private university receive half the amount per credit hour in stipend funding ($38.00 per credit hour for the 2016-2017 school year).
+For example, if a student takes 30 credit hours per year, that student will receive a stipend in the amount of $2,550 for the year.
+Students who attend a participating private university receive $1,290 in stipend funding ($39.00 per credit hour for the 2019-2020 school year).